Iris314/nc-games-api/README.md

 ## Instructions

-To run the prject locally, please create `.env.test` and `.env.development` files in the main folder.
+To run the project locally, please create `.env.test` and `.env.development` files in the main folder.
 The module [dotenv](https://github.com/motdotla/dotenv#readme) can be used to load these into the `process.env` global object by using the following text with the corresponding database names inserted in each file.

 ```
 PGDATABASE=insert_database_name_here